hadoyyo/Brakeless/README.md

 1. Download this repository.
 2. Extract folder and open `Brakeless.xcodeproj` file.
 3. Connect your iPhone device to Xcode.
+4. Enable Developer Mode on the iPhone (`Settings > Privacy & Security`).
-4. "Trust" the developer's app in the settings on the iPhone.
+5. "Trust" the developer's app in the settings on the iPhone (`Settings > General > VPN & Device Management`).
-5. Install and open the game.
+6. Install and open the game.

 ## Screenshots
 <img src="./ss/ss1.PNG" width="49%"/> <img src="./ss/ss2.PNG" width="49%"/>